j2das1/NSS-Full-Time-Data-Analytics-14-Capstone-Dota2/README.md

 # Data questions
 1. The true history behind the creation of DotA(how and why it began)
 2. How much money was made by players and teams throughout the years
-3. As a worldwide esports game, which players participated from each country
+3. As a worldwide esports game, how many players participated from each country
 4. Attendance and viewing numbers for The International
 5. How much money was made by the parent company Valve
 6. Why was there such a decline in The International prize pool
-7. Esports Stars

 # Minimum Viable Product (MVP)
 The intended target will be fans of gaming specifically MOBA genre

-This presentation will be a 10 to 14 minute presentation via canva.
+This presentation will be a 10 to 12 minute presentation via canva.

 1. What a multi-online battle arena (moba) is.
 Opening statement history of DotA with insights on initial creation from used mapped setting in Starcraft (Aeon of Strife), transition to DotA allstars(Warcraft) to the current version of Dota2 (stand-alone) (1:30 mins to 2 mins)